The problem

 Why it matters

-Because the greatest opportunity in cancer care is not treating disease earlier—it is preventing
+Because the greatest opportunity in cancer care is not earlier detection, but true

 Focus areas